SALT-Lab-Human-AI/project-check-point-1-nesj/reflections/bharti_nivedita.md

    - Effectiveness tied to **caring, empathetic designs**.
    - All studies conducted in the **US** → cultural generalizability (e.g., Japan, EU) remains uncertain.

 ### Concrete Idea for our Project
-- Build a **robust memory cue system**: beyond remembering names, the CA could recall personal history (e.g., “favorite beach vacation,” “first car”) and weave these into conversations to create a more **personalized, human-like experience**.
+- This paper provides a clear metric for success: we can use sentiment analysis on conversation transcripts to track a "loneliness score" over time and evaluate our project's impact on user well-being.
 ---